DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

     Note: Can't save if the plugin path has a whitespace in it.
 (Can i remove the whitespace?)

 ## Reserved keywords
-Some property names are in use by the plugin.
-Avoid using these when defining your own properties.
+Some property names are reserved for use by the plugin.
+These may not be used outside of the actor frame or with the wrong type.
- // They aren't reserved.
-But the user may not define it with a different type -- Don't inherit from interface in blueprint.
-Will cause crash.

-# TODO
-1. Reserved keywords section
-4. How to start / stop record
-5. How to launch debug play
-6. Find a better word for "debug Scene"
-7. Add pics
-8. Features list.
-Maybe it should just be in marketplace desc?
+- "Position"
+- "Name"
+- "Extents"
+- "MeshPath"

+Property names that you add to a frame class may be reused, but not with a different type.